Your answers will only be as good as the questions you ask, so make sure to set clear research objectives.

 - Employee focus groups: a critical complement to surveys, focus groups are a chance to explore the reasons behind some of your initial findings.
 We recommend using segmentation to ensure consistency across location, function and seniority.

-- Benchmarking: your leadership team will likely be interested in how your organization compares with others, especially in terms of competition for talent.
+- Benchmarking: your leadership team will likely be interested in how your organisation compares with others, especially in terms of competition for talent.
 Finding reliable benchmarking data isn’t easy, but our State of the Sector report is a good place to start when it comes to channel use and effectiveness, internal communication budgets and topics.

 Conducting an internal communications audit is a significant time investment, so consider carefully whether it’s something your internal communication team could deliver without support.
 If not, hiring an internal communications agency to do the job could be a solution – we’d be happy to help, so talk to us.